BrentGrammer/PROGNOTES/Architecture/CleanArchitecture-BobMartin.md

 ### Interfaces

 - Whole point is to control dependency flow.
+- Higher level component defines an interface, and the lower level component implements that interface
 - No matter what module is calling another module, the software architect can use interfaces to point the dependency in either direction via an interface
 - This is what OO is all about from an architect's point of view: re-arranging the source code dependencies so that the db and the UI depend on the business rules rather than the other way around
   - the UI and the db can be plugins to the business rules